miklevin/MikeLev.in/_posts/2024-09-15-nix-fasthtml-flake.md

 layout: post
 ---

-I started with a bare-bones flake.nix, determined to create a flexible development environment that works seamlessly across macOS and Linux.
+I started with a bare-bones `flake.nix`, determined to create a flexible development environment that works seamlessly across macOS and Linux.
 Step by step, I added the essentials: Python, JupyterLab, data science tools, and even CUDA support for GPU acceleration.
-The challenge of installing python-fasthtml, which wasn’t in the Nix repo, was no match for a quick pip install in the shell setup.
+The challenge of installing `python-fasthtml`, which wasn’t in the Nix repo, was no match for a quick pip install in the shell setup.
 With each iteration, I refined the setup, ensuring it auto-started JupyterLab and the FastHTML server, handling everything smoothly.
 Now, I have a powerful, ready-to-go environment that adapts to any machine, overcoming all hurdles with elegance.

 ### Version 1: Minimal Flake with Basic Python Environment